elimu-ai/webapp/DB_MIGRATION.md

 By using the Java Persistence API (JPA), classed annotated by @Entity (in the [`model`](src/main/java/ai/elimu/model) package) get mapped automatically to database tables/columns: [`src/main/resources/META-INF/jpa-persistence.xml`](https://github.com/elimu-ai/webapp/blob/main/src/main/resources/META-INF/jpa-persistence.xml)

+> [!IMPORTANT]
-However, when _deleting, modifying or renaming_ an entity class/attribute, we have to manually update the underlying database structure.
+> However, when _deleting, modifying or renaming_ an entity class/attribute, we have to manually update the underlying database structure.

 ## Migration Scripts